Frequently Asked Questions

 Answer: If you have 6 or fewer students, you will probably not need to bring an additional chaperone.
 For groups larger than 6 students, please plan on an additional chaperone.
 Once we get final numbers, and if you let me know that you are having a hard time finding one, we may need only one chaperone from your school if we have enough adults to put one in each cabin.
 But we won’t know that until 10 days before the start of the event, so all of you should make every effort to have that person identified and ready to go.

-Answer: We prefer that payments be made via check but you may also pay with Paypal.
-Registration fees are due the day the event starts.
-Unless otherwise requested, you may use our online fee calculator as an invoice for registration fee payment.
-IF YOU NEED EXTRA TIME TO REQUEST REGISTRATION FEE PAYMENT, you must notify us and send in your best estimate of your students’ finalized registration details IN ADVANCE of the registration deadline.
+Answer: Payments are made via Paypal (preferred) or by check.
+Registration deposits are due 10 days before the event starts.
+IF YOU NEED EXTRA TIME TO REQUEST REGISTRATION DEPOSIT PAYMENT from your district, you must notify us and send in your best estimate of your students’ finalized registration details IN ADVANCE of the registration deadline.

 Question: Do you have any ideas for recruiting students?